LSardiani/Gender_Classification/README.md

 # Getting started
 The dataset was downloaded from https://drive.google.com/drive/folders/19MRsL8ZWR9mXme-bSodyAUHrwIT2Eig7?usp=drive_link

+After unzipped it, use file 'image_attributes_filtered.csv' [image_attributes_filtered.csv](https://github.com/LSardiani/Gender_Classification/files/12063725/image_attributes_filtered.csv)

+Please do not forget to replace -1 with 0 (female code) in the data, and balancing the male and female data.

 # Model

 Transfer learning: VGG-19

 Train : test : validation = 70 : 20 : 10

 Using Data augmentation